TrueConf Group Features

 • Restricting access rights to system settings with a password

-• Display of current time and date
+• Displaying the current time and date

-• Upcoming events display
+• Displaying Upcoming Events

-• Displaying video from your main camera
+• Displaying video from your primary camera

 • Displaying connection status and device IP address